srini-pro/JSON-to-CSV/index.md

 ## Welcome to Json to CSV
-Json is a lovly file but sadly i cant viewer as awesome as it can be good and json has a lot places it can be found csv it very easy to find exel,sheeets and oo calc to why not convert it
+Json is a lovly file but sadly there isn't a good viewer as awesome as it can be and json has a lot places it can be found, where as csv viewers are very easy to find exel,sheeets and open office calc to why not convert it
 # Header 1
 ## Header 2